 This spot is special because you have an up close view of the Williamsburg Bridge as well as the sparkling city behind it.

-I recommend arriving around sunset so you can see how magical the transformation is from day to night.More Info (click to expand)
+I recommend arriving around sunset so you can see how magical the transformation is from day to night.More Info (click to show all)

 7. See the sites